sharkdp/fd/README.md

 #### Examples

-Recursively find all zip archives and unpack them in parallel:
+Recursively find all zip archives and unpack them:
 ``` bash
 fd -e zip -x unzip
 ```
+If there are two such files, `file1.zip` and `backup/file2.zip`, this would execute `unzip file1.zip` and `unzip backup/file2.zip`.
+The two `unzip` processes run in parallel (if the files are found fast enough).

 Find all `*.h` and `*.cpp` files and auto-format them inplace with `clang-format -i`:
 ``` bash